 The company also gets paid when it directs subscriptions to video services.
 Subscription services are becoming more and more popular, offering users unlimited access to a wide range of programs for a monthly flat rate.
 For example, if a viewer subscribes to a paid service like Netflix via Roku, then Roku, in turn, gets part of that revenue.
 In 2019, Roku launched a system that allows users to subscribe to paid channels like Showtime and Starz and then pay for all the services through one bill.

 How does Roku make money?

 Roku makes most of its money through its unique advertising, an area that it is expanding.
-The company recently revealed that its advertising and media profits surpassed the money it makes from selling the connected-TV hardware — 69% in its most recent earnings call, amounting to $180 million, versus the $82 million generated by hardware sales.
+The company recently revealed that its advertising and media profits surpassed the money it makes from selling the connected-TV hardware.
+In the company’s latest earnings release, Roku reported $232 million in platform revenue, which includes advertising, versus the $88.2 million generated by hardware sales.

 While the company builds some of its own ad tech, including backend technology and its data-management platform, Roku mainly relies on vendors for ad serving and automated ad buying – where it generates the bulk of its gross profit.
 A number of key ways Roku makes money through its advertising and media business are selling publishers inventory, third-party subscriptions, audience data access for publishers, display ads, selling ads for its own channel, email marketing, remote buttons, and deals with TV manufacturers.